JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 - Full API access
 - SAML Single Sign On

+_Notes:_

+- Account in active trial have access to all paid subscription features.
+- Trial accounts are automatically converted into `COMMUNITY` edition after trial expires.
-_Note: the entity limit for a paid account depends on the subscription tier._
+- The entity limit for a paid account depends on the subscription tier.

 ## I see a user named "Callisto" on my account.
 Who is that?